rubdelima/Ray-Tracing-Pg/README.md

 Project from the course of "Graphics Processing" at the Federal University of Pernambuco (UFPE).
 Recursirve Ray Tracing implementation in C++.
 Using Phong's model for shading and reflection and refraction effects.
 Extra feature: Texture mapping into plane object.
+OBS: The last commit broke normal mode other than for textures, please, if you are going to test, go back to commit e0723993727ba5b926690d8ea7b525a5e8febd43

 ## Group